tanordheim/sherlock/docs/launchers.md

 ### Arguments (args):
 **commands** (required):<br>
 Has following fields of its own:
-1. `name field` / the name of the application
+1. `name field` / the name of the application (is the field where command name is the value currently)
 2. `icon` / the icon-name for the icon to display
+3. `icon_class` / Sets the css class for the icon to style it according to your theme
-3. `exec` / the command to execute
+4. `exec` / the command to execute
-4. `search_string` / the string to match to on search
+5. `search_string` / the string to match to on search
-5. `tag_start` / specifies what will be displayed in the start tag
+6. `tag_start` / specifies what will be displayed in the start tag
-6. `tag_end` / specifies what will be displayed in the end tag
+7. `tag_end` / specifies what will be displayed in the end tag

 ---